Libensemble/libensemble/docs/tutorials/calib_cancel_tutorial.rst

 ``gen_funcs/persistent_surmise_calib.py`` and uses the `surmise`_ library for it's calibration surrogate model interface.

-Given "observed values" at a given set of points called "x"s, the simple regression generator seeks to fit a regression model to these points using a function parameterized with "Thetas".
+Given "observed values" at a given set of points called "x"s, the generator seeks to fit a model to these points using a function parameterized with "Thetas".
 The purpose is to find a set of Thetas that closely matches observed values, given the uncertainty in observations.
 Specifically, the purpose is to sample from the posterior distribution of Thetas.